PlakarLabs/go-cdc-chunkers/README.md

 Performances is a key feature in CDC, `go-cdc-chunkers` strives at optimizing its implementation of CDC algorithms, finding the proper balance in usability, CPU-usage and memory-usage.

+The following benchmark shows the performances of chunking 1GB of random data, with a minimum chunk size of 256KB and a maximum chunk size of 1MB, for multiple implementations available as well as multiple methods of consumption of the chunks:

 ```
 goos: darwin
 goarch: arm64